-Revision Date Description В 08/2021 The following documents are merged in this revision: UG0725: PolarFire FPGA Device Power-up and Reset User Guide PolarFire SoC FPGA Power-up and Reset User Guide A 03/2021 The following is a summary of the changes made in this revision.
-Information about the transceiver initialization time was added.
-See Transceiver Initialization.
-Information about the PCIe initialization time was added.
-See PCIe Initialization.
-Information about IO re-calibration was added.
-See IO Recalibration.
-Document formatted to Microchip template.
-Document number is changed from 50200890 to DS60001676.
-3.0 10/2020 The following is a summary of the changes made in this revision.
+Note: PolarFire SoC FPGA Device Power-up and Reset User Guide document is now obsolete and the information in the document has been migrated to PolarFire[®] FPGA and PolarFire SoC FPGA Device Power-up and Reset User Guide.

+Revision Date Description 3.0 10/2020 The following is a summary of the changes made in this revision.
 Information about ramp-up time was added.
-See 2.6 HSIO/GPIO Bank Initialization.
+See 2.6.
+HSIO/GPIO Bank Initialization.
 Information about low-speed IO calibration was added.
-See 2.6 HSIO/GPIO Bank Initialization.
-Information about 2.4 MSS Pre-Boot (For PolarFire SoC FPGA Only) and 2.5 MSS User Boot (For PolarFire SoC FPGA Only) was added.
-Information about 4.3 User Reset Generation Scheme was updated.
+See 2.6.
+HSIO/GPIO Bank Initialization.
+Information about 2.4.
+MSS Pre-Boot (For PolarFire SoC FPGA Only) and 2.5.
+MSS User Boot (For PolarFire SoC FPGA Only) was added.
+Information about 4.3.
+User Reset Generation Scheme was updated.
 2.0 04/2020 The following is a summary of the changes made in this revision.
-Information about 2.3 Design and Memory Initialization was updated.
-Information about 2.3.5 How To Set Up Design and Memory Initialization was added.
-Information about 4.3 User Reset Generation Scheme was added.
+Information about 2.3.
+Design and Memory Initialization was updated.
+Information about 2.3.7.
+How To Set Up Design and Memory Initialization was added.
+Information about 4.3.
+User Reset Generation Scheme was added.
 1.0 The first publication of this document.